 Once your teeth are dry, keep your lips off of them by smiling.
 Click the button on the pen until enough gel is visible for whitening your teeth.
 The first time you use the pen, this can take 15-20 clicks.
 From then on, it should be about three.

 To apply the gel, start at the gumline and brush towards the edge of each tooth.
 This helps to keep it off the gums and prevents chemical burns.
 Use the brush to get into the crevices of the teeth for even results.
-Once you’ve coated all your visible teeth with the gel, keep your lips pulled back for another 60 seconds, then wait about 30 minutes before eating or drinking.
-Overall, using the MOON Teeth Whitening Pen is pretty convenient.
+Once you’ve coated all your visible teeth with the gel, keep your lips pulled back for another 60 seconds, then wait 10–30 minutes before eating or drinking.
+Overall, this whitening pen is pretty convenient.

 Whitening your teeth can be a little awkward.
 The good news is that whitening pens tend to remove the most uncomfortable aspects of the process — you don’t wear bulky trays and you don’t need a sticky strip in your mouth.
 However, three aspects of discomfort remain: sensitivity, flavor, and texture.

-The MOON Teeth Whitening Pen doesn’t typically cause tooth sensitivity.
+The MOON Kendall Jenner Teeth Whitening Pen doesn’t typically cause tooth sensitivity, which is common with many whitening treatments.
 While the hydrogen peroxide in the formula can cause discomfort, the tris(hydroxymethyl)aminomethane combats it.
 The exception is if you get the gel on your gums.
 According to customers, not only does this burn the gums, but the burning happens pretty much instantly — there is no room for application errors.

-Flavor is where MOON Teeth Whitening Pen truly excels.
+Flavor is where this product truly excels.
 The formula includes the Elixir III, which is a blend curated by Kendall Jenner herself.
 It includes lavender oil, strawberry extract, and honeysuckle flower extract, which all come together to make a pretty great-tasting gel.

 As for texture, the MOON gel is pretty smooth and doesn’t harden into a film, so there isn’t anything awkward about it.
 Overall, it delivers a comfortable whitening pen experience.